HANS-Net: Hyperbolic Convolution and Adaptive Temporal Attention for Accurate and Generalizable Liver and Tumor Segmentation in CT Imaging: Discussion

 As shown in Table \ref{tab:ablation_HANS-Net}, an ablation study reveals the progressive benefit of our proposed modules.
 The base configuration starts with a Dice score of 87.55\%, which rises to 89.60\% after integrating hyperbolic convolution.
-Incorporating all components—including synaptic plasticity, temporal attention, and uncertainty modeling—culminates in a final Dice score of 93.86\%, demonstrating the additive effectiveness of each module.
+Incorporating all components, including synaptic plasticity, temporal attention, and uncertainty modeling, culminates in a final Dice score of 93.86\%, demonstrating the additive effectiveness of each module.
+The inference time and model size analysis further confirm its suitability for clinical deployment.
+With only 0.28M additional parameters and a minimal increase of +15s in processing time, the model maintains practical efficiency and can be deployed in standard hospital GPU workstations without requiring specialized hardware.

 While HANS-Net demonstrates promising results, it has several limitations.
-First, in cross-dataset evaluation on the 3D-IRCADb-01 dataset, the model’s performance showed a modest decline, with the Dice score dropping to 80.08\% and the IoU to 69.74\%.
-This decrease is likely due to the considerable variability in tumor appearance, comprising differences in intensity, texture, size, and anatomical location as well as the irregular and often indistinct boundaries of tumors.
-Second, although the implicit representation branch enhances boundary continuity, it introduces additional computational overhead and increases inference time.
-Third, the current study focuses exclusively on liver and tumor segmentation from CT scans.
-The generalization of model to other imaging modalities such as MRI or PET has not yet been assessed.
-Finally, the model has been evaluated only on a single-organ scenario.
-Its adaptability to multi-organ segmentation tasks remains unexplored, which is essential for real-world clinical deployment where multi-organ analysis is often required.
+First, although our evaluation computes standard segmentation metrics (Dice, IoU, ASSD, VOE) at the slice level, future work should report these metrics aggregated at the per-volume level to align with the original LiTS benchmark protocol.
+Additionally, while processing resized 2D slices, the model utilizes dynamic sequential weighting to maintain volumetric continuity, a mechanism that could be further adapted to achieve complete 3D reconstruction.
+Second, in cross-dataset evaluation on the AMOS 2022 dataset, the model’s performance showed a moderate decline, with the Dice score dropping to 85.09\% and the IoU to 76.66\%.
+This decrease can be attributed to the high anatomical diversity of abdominal organs, variations in imaging modalities, and inter-organ boundary ambiguities present in the dataset.
+Third, although the implicit representation branch enhances boundary continuity, it introduces additional computational overhead and increases inference time.